superpowerlabs/genesis-blueprints-reveal-app/README.md

 ### Introduction

-8000 Limited Edition Blueprints have been deployed to BSC at the beginning of November, with generic metadata.
+8000 Limited Edition Blueprints have been deployed to BSC on November 30th (https://bscscan.com/tx/0x4149f9c7cbc51cd62c5834ee15754de8794973181c9f334dfeaa04ead1d037ef), with a single attribute `Status: Unrevealed`.

 This repo manages the process necessary to reveal the attributes and rarity of any NFT in the collection.

 This app will manage the reveal process.